pyccel/pyccel/developer_docs/review_process.md

 The review process is the process through which a branch which solves an issue is merged into the master branch.

 When you believe your branch is ready to merge you should create a pull request.
 Be sure to add a description which allows other developers to understand what your changes aim to do.
-You may also want to include a commit summary.
+You may also want to include a commit summary as the pull request description forms the basis of the commit message shown on the master branch.

 Once the pull request is opened 4 tests should be triggered they are:

 -   **Linux** : Runs the suite of tests on a linux machine
 -   **MacOS** : Runs the suite of tests on a mac os machine
 -   **Windows** : Runs the suite of tests on a windows machine
 -   **Codacy** : Runs a static compiler via the [codacy](https://app.codacy.com/gh/pyccel/pyccel/dashboard) platform

 Once the pull request is open the tests will be triggered every time you push new changes to the branch.
 Please be mindful of this and try to avoid pushing multiple times in a row to save compute resources.
 If you do find you need to push repeatedly, don't hesitate to cancel concurrent jobs using the github "Actions" tab.